 Noise terminal voltage

-When using electrical and electronic equipment, harmonic noise voltage occurs at the power input terminals such as commercial outlets.
-Since line-conducted noise is transmitted to the power supply as noise and adversely affects other loads, it must be kept below the standard value.
-If you try to directly measure the line-conducted noise voltage, errors due to the impedance of the power circuit occur, making accurate measurement difficult.
-Therefore, to eliminate measurement errors caused by the impedance of the line-conducted noise voltage and to measure it accurately, a line impedance stabilization network (LISN) is connected between the commercial outlet and the electrical/electronic device.
+When using electrical and electronic equipment, harmonic noise voltage can occur at the power input terminals such as commercial outlets.
+This noise terminal voltage is transmitted to the power supply side as noise and can have a negative impact on other loads, so it must be suppressed below standard levels.
+When attempting to measure the noise terminal voltage directly, errors due to the impedance of the power supply side circuit occur, making accurate measurement difficult.
+Therefore, in order to eliminate measurement errors caused by the impedance of the noise terminal voltage and measure it accurately, a line impedance stabilization network is connected between the commercial outlet and the electrical or electronic device.